 6. Help Out with Her To-Do List

 She may have a whole list of things to do!
-Maybe she needs to run and pick up medications at the pharmacy, get her dry cleaning, or buy more diapers.
-She might want help finishing her ‘Thank You’ notes and someone to drop them off at the post office.
+Maybe she needs to run to the pharmacy to pick up her medications, get her dry cleaning, or buy more diapers.
+She might want assistance finishing her ‘Thank You’ notes and someone to drop them off at the post office.
 She may need you to find and call a lactation consultant or a postpartum doula.
-Whatever is on her to-do list, help her tackle it.
-You can either go with her and baby to run her errands – she might love getting out of the house – or offer to run the errands for her.
-Even filling up her car tank with gas would be so much appreciated.
+Even taking a few things off her mental load can help a mother feel more supported.

 7. Don’t Immediately Ask to Hold the Baby